-Definition and Overview of Commercial Banks
+Definition and Overview of Banking for Businesses

 Note that business accounts do not enjoy the same consumer protection as most personal accounts.

 What do Banks do for Businesses?

 - Basic accounts: Businesses, just like individuals, need checking and savings accounts.
 Checking accounts are used to pay suppliers and employees, and savings accounts can hold cash reserves.

 - Lending money: Businesses need money to operate and grow, and sometimes they need additional funds for big purchases.
 Businesses might be starting out, or their assets might be tied up in inventory or expensive equipment.
 Loans can help businesses buy supplies, real estate, and vehicles necessary to operate.
 For new businesses, an owner often has to make a personal guarantee on loans unless the business owns assets that can be pledged as collateral.

 - Lines of credit: Sometimes businesses need short-term sources of cash.
 They might need to pay employees while waiting for customers to pay for recently shipped orders, for example, and then they might quickly pay off those loans once the cash becomes available.

 - Letters of credit: Trading with customers and suppliers overseas is risky.
 When businesses don’t know who they’re dealing with, and the other person is in a different country with different laws, a letter of credit can offer protection.

 - Lock box services: If businesses need to efficiently handle payments in large volumes, lock boxes can help.
 Customers mail payments to nearby locations, and a bank gets the funds into the business’ account.